adammj/ecg-sleep-staging/README.md

 2. Sampled at 256 Hz (resample **-after-** filtering).
 3. The data has been scaled in the following manner:
     - The median of all data should been subtracted (such that the median = 0).
-    - You have measured the min and max values for every heartbeat.
+    - You have measured the min and max values for every heartbeat (**NOT** all data, just the heartbeats).
 And then you have scaled the data such that the 90th percentile (or greater) of the min and max lies within the range [-0.5, 0.5].
-    - Movement artifacts and other noise may exceed the amplitude of most heartbeats, and therefore lie within the range of [-1, -0.5] and [0.5, 1].
+    - Movement artifacts and other noise may exceed the amplitude of most heartbeats, and it is okay if those values lie within the range of [-1, -0.5] and [0.5, 1].
     - Regardless of abnormally "tall" heartbeats or noise, all values should be clamped to [-1, 1].
 4. Finally, divided/reshaped into 30-second epochs (shape: epoch_count x 7680).